Jeremy98-alt/ADM-HW5/README.md

 - Nearest Neighbor
 - PageRank

-and so on...
+and many other..

-We are trying to maximize the efficiency of our algorithms with different implementation using dict, defaultdict, the native creation of the graph and other efficient techniques, where you can see into the functions.py.
+We tried to maximize the efficiency of our algorithms with different implementation using dict, defaultdict, native creation of the graph and other efficient techniques, this functions are placed in functions.py attached in this repository.

 The repository consists of the following files, other than the readme.md file and the images folder: